-The 10,000 acre Mount Agamenticus Conservation Region provides a unique natural treasure in highly developed southern Maine.
+The 10,000-acre Mount Agamenticus Conservation Region provides a unique natural treasure in highly developed southern Maine.
 Mount Agamenticus and the surrounding conservation lands are comprised of a rich and unique coastal forest that supports the highest diversity of animal and plant species in all of Maine.

 The loops described below are two suggested trail experiences that take advantage of the natural features and unobstructed views available in the preserve.

 Start at the Ring Trailhead located at the southern base parking area.
-Proceed up Ring 0.1 miles and turn left at intersection to cross summit road.
-Continue westerly passing Blueberry Bluff intersection.
-At 0.4 miles there is a scenic overlook that presents an unobstructed view to the West.
-Passing the overlook Ring Trail turns northerly and passes Wintergreen, Fisher, Vultures View and Sweet Fern intersections before reaching the half way point at Goose Foot/Chestnut Oak crossing.
+Proceed up Ring 0.1 miles and turn left at the intersection to cross Summit Road.
+Continue westerly, passing Blueberry Bluff intersection.
+At 0.4 miles there is a scenic overlook that presents an unobstructed view to the west.
+Passing the overlook, Ring Trail turns northerly and passes Wintergreen, Fisher, Vultures View and Sweet Fern intersections before reaching the halfway point at Goose Foot/Chestnut Oak crossing.
 Continue on Ring for 0.15 miles and turn right onto Witch Hazel Trail.
 Climb 0.4 miles to the summit of Mount Agamenticus.

 Dogs are allowed but must be leashed at all times while visiting the mountain.